 Power Source Winner: Draw.

 It should come as no surprise to learn then that Wick Heaters are considerably more portable.
-We even have a camping stove Wick Heater (check it out here) that can be taken when you’re out on the moors or fishing in January, for god knows what reason.
+We even have a camping stove Wick Heater (check it out here) that can be taken with you when you’re out on the moors or fishing in January.

 Portability Winner: Wick Heaters